jobcloud/Sylius/docs/book/orders/orders.rst

 .. tip::

-    The state machine of order is an obvious extension to the :doc:`state machine of checkout </book/orders/checkout>`.
+    The state machine of the order is an extension of the :doc:`state machine of the checkout </book/orders/checkout>`.

 Shipments of an Order
 ---------------------

-An **Order** in Sylius holds a collection of Shipments on it.
+An **Order** in Sylius holds a collection of Shipments.
 Each shipment in that collection has its own shipping method and has its own state machine.
-This lets you to divide an order into several different shipments that have own shipping states (like sending physical objects via DHL and sending a link to downloadable files via e-mail).
+This lets you divide an order into several different shipments that have own shipping states (like sending physical objects via DHL and sending a link to downloadable files via e-mail).

 .. tip::